mbloch/mapshaper/docs/development/raster-implementation.md

 - Select the requested GeoTIFF rendition, or automatically choose an overview or resized rendition for large sources, then decode the selected working bands into `raster.grid.samples`.
-- Generate `raster.view.preview` from `grid.samples` using the layer's display
+- In the browser, generate `raster.view.preview` from `grid.samples` using the layer's display recipe.
+CLI/headless import keeps only the recipe and working grid.
-  recipe.
 - Populate `dataset.info.raster_sources` with source metadata.

 The browser GUI must recognize GeoTIFF files as binary before import.
 If `.tif`